gperinazzo/dict-derive/README.md

 - For PyO3 version 0.8 to 0.10, use version 0.2 of this crate.
 - For PyO3 version 0.11 to 0.13, use version 0.3 of this crate.
 - For PyO3 version 0.14 to 0.19, use version 0.4 of this crate.
+- For PyO3 version 0.20, use version 0.5 of this crate.